+Shipping Paper

+Page

-Shipping Paper то: ABC Corporation 88 Valley St. Anywhere VA FROM: DEF Corporation 55 Mountain St. Nowhere CO Page 1 of 1 Quantity НМ Description Weight 1 cylinder RQ ("RQ" means that this is a reportable quantity.)
-Phosgene, 2.3 UN1076 Poison, inhalation hazard, Zone A 25 lbs (Phosgene is the proper shipping name from Column 2 of the Hazardous Materials Table.)
-(2.3 is the Hazard Class from Column 3 of the Hazardous Materials Table.)
-(UN1076 is the Identification Number from the Column 4 of the Hazardous Materials Table.)
+TO: ABC Corpora 88 Valley St. Anywhere V FROM: DEF Corporation 55 Mountain St. Nowhere CO 1 of 1

+Quantity НМ Description Weight

+1 cylinder RQ ("RQ" means that this is a reportable quantity.)
+UN1076, Phosgene, 2.3 Poison, Inhalation Hazard, Zone A (UN1076 is the Identification Number from Column 4 of the Hazardous Materials Table.
+Phosgene is the proper shipping name from Column 2 of the Hazardous Materials Table.
+2.3 is the Hazard Class from the Column 3 of the Hazardous Materials Table.)
+25 lbs

 This is to certify that the above named materials are properly classified, described, packaged, marked, and labeled, and are in proper condition for transportation according to the applicable regulations of the United States Department of Transportation.

-Shipper: DEF Corporation Carrier: Safety First Per: Smith Per: Date: October 15, 2003 Date: Special Instructions: 24 hour Emergency Contact, John Smith 1-800-555-5555
+Shipper: DEF Carrier: Safety First